-Gavan joined the American Studies team as a Lecturer in January 2016, having previously taught on a number of American history and literature modules on the Programme.
+Gavan joined the American Studies team as a Lecturer in January 2016, having previously taught on a number of American history and literature modules in the School.
 Gavan recieved his B.A. in English and M.A. in American Literature at University College Dublin, before joining the American Studies Department at the University of Nottingham as a PhD candidate.
-His research fopcusses on literature, race and the US South, especially the literatures of racial segregation.
+His research explores the intersection of literary aesthetics and racial social movements in the 20th and 21st century US South.
+He has essays forthcoming on the poetry and song of the Black Lives Matter movement and is currently completing his first monograph, on the setting of the segregated town in southern fiction from the 1940s to the 1960s.

 Teaching and subject expertise